A Calculus for Scoped Effects & Handlers: Introduction

 This separation breaks algebraicity, which states that operations commute with sequencing.
 Modeling scoped effects as handlers \cite{Plotkin03} has been proposed as a way of encoding scoped effects in an algebraic framework.
 However, this comes at the cost of modularity \cite{DBLP:conf/esop/YangPWBS22} (and thus expressiveness).
 Wu et al.\ proposes to treat scoped effects as separate, built-in operations, and present their solution in a denotational setting.
 However, their solution of modular composition of scoped handlers is rather ad-hoc, and not a generalization of the algebraic case.
 Therefore, a treatment of scoped effects \& handlers in an operational setting with full support for modular composition is desirable.
 The growing interest in scoped effects \& handlers, evidenced by their adoption at GitHub~\cite{DBLP:journals/pacmpl/ThomsonRWS22} and in Haskell libraries (e.g., eff~\cite{eff}, polysemy~\cite{polysemy}, fused-effects~\cite{fused-effects}), motivates the need for such a calculus, all the more because they use the same ad-hoc approach of modular composition as suggested by Wu et al.

-This paper aims to fill this gap in the literature: we present \ensuremath{\lambda_{\mathit{sc}}}, a calculus that puts scoped effects \& handlers on formal footing.
+This paper aims to fill this gap in the literature: we cover scoped effects \& handlers, which in previous work has only been covered in a denotational setting, in an operational setting by presenting \ensuremath{\lambda_{\mathit{sc}}}, a calculus with scoped effects \& handlers.
 Our main source of inspiration is Eff \cite{DBLP:conf/calco/BauerP13,bauer15,pretnar15}, a calculus for algebraic effects \& handlers, effectively easing programming with those features.
 Although Eff is an appropriate starting point, the extension to support scoped effects \& handlers is non-trivial, for two reasons.
 First, scoped effects require polymorphic handlers, which we support by let-polymorphism and \ensuremath{F_{\omega}}-style type operators.
 Second, we need to be able to forward unknown operations in order to keep the desired modularity.
 Whereas algebraic effects \& handlers have a uniform (and implicit) forwarding mechanism, scoped effects \& handlers need explicit forwarding clauses in order to allow sufficient freedom in their implementation.